 Solution focused hypnotherapy sessions have a period of hypnosis which encourages positive change.
 As we've already discovered in this article, hypnosis or trance is a natural and normal state that we all go into several times a day, as part of our learning process.
 Encouraged by guided relaxation, hypnosis does not make you do anything you do not want to do and many of my clients are surprised at how normal they feel during the trance state, relaxed and comfortable.
 Some clients even describe it as s 'a bit like daydreaming'.

 Solution focused hypnotherapy is also a brain-based therapy.
 Understanding how our brain works is a powerful tool for clients because it enables them to cope and perform better.
 Right from the initial consultation, we explore how the brain is working in in any given situation and what we can do to encourage it to work in a more positive way.
 This helps us to overcome our symptoms and difficulties rather than exacerbating them.

 I understand that making the decision to reach out for support or to make an appointment is a big step to take, and that's one of the reasons I offer a free initial chat and discovery call.
 It's a chance for us to talk and get to know each other a little and understand the issues without obligation and ensures that hypnotherapy it is the right solution for you.

 Find out how hypnotherapy can help you

-Andrew Major is an experienced Solution Focused Hypnotherapist and has helped many clients working online and face to face overcome their issues and regain their passion for life.
+I am an experienced Solution Focused Hypnotherapist and have helped many clients working online and face to face overcome their issues and regain their passion for life.